BlackXWulf/Aviation-Incidents/README.md

 - Model of plane.
 DC-9 model plane has the most engines with the least amount of incidents

-Injury Severity. all injury incidents were non-fatal for the planes that fit the companies risk free decision.
+- Injury Severity. all injury incidents were non-fatal for the planes that fit the companies risk free decision.
 ## Limitations
+- The data set lacks the know how.
+In the data set doesn't show you how a plane had an incident, knowing that would help narrow down malfunctions or weather.

+- Cost of each plane.
+The lack of cost for each individual plane and how much it would cost to repair them/salvage them.
 ## Recommendations
+- The planes with the least amount of incidents.
+The company should go with the plane with non-fatal injuries for safety precautions.
+- Saving money based on how many engines there is.
+The plane that has less engines and low incident reports will cost less in the future.
+- Every year evaluation.
+Every year the company can expand their aviation side to gather more planes for business projects/improvements.
 ## Next Steps
+Further analyses could yield additional insights to further improve choice of model plane:

+- Better predictions for model plane based off repairing cost.
+This modeling could already use avaialable data such as how bad the crash was.

+- Predicting undesirable outcomes.
+Knowing that the weather is really bad should delay the flight until further notice